Riemannian optimization framework on the generalized quaternionic Stiefel Manifold: Concluding remarks

 \section{Concluding remarks}

 In this paper, we defined the generalized quaternionic Stiefel manifold and examined its geometry.
 The results are analogous to those for the real and complex generalized Stiefel manifolds when the base field is replaced with $\mathbb{H}$, and also analogous to those for the quaternionic Stiefel manifold when the standard inner product on $\mathbb{H}^n$ is replaced with one defined by a general Hermitian positive definite matrix $G$.
 Specifically, we regarded $\H^{n \times p}$ as a real $4np$-dimensional vector space, endowed it with a Riemannian metric defined by a general positive definite matrix $M_X$ at each $X$, and regarded $\St_G(p,\H^n)$ as a real Riemannian submanifold of $\H^{n \times p}$.
-Then, we derived explicit formulas for concepts required for Riemannian optimization on the manifold, such as the tangent and normal spaces, orthogonal projection onto the tangent space, Riemannian gradient of a function on $\St_G(p,\H^n)$, a QR-based retraction, and a vector transport.

-As an application, the generalized quaternionic eigenvalue problem was formulated as an optimization problem on $\St_G(p,\H^n)$.
-Numerical results indicated that optimization algorithms on the manifold work well and appropriately solve the generalized quaternionic eigenvalue problem.
+Then, we derived explicit formulas for various concepts required for Riemannian optimization on the manifold.
+As applications, the quaternionic GEVP and CCA problem with quaternion-linear projections were formulated as optimization problems on the generalized quaternionic Stiefel manifold and on the product of two generalized quaternionic Stiefel manifolds, respectively.
+Numerical results indicated that optimization algorithms on the manifolds work well and appropriately solve the optimization problems.